grumdrig/slog/README.md

 Game Over
 ---------

-The first state variable is required to be GAME_OVER.
+The first state variable is required to be GameOver.
 The game stops running once it's non-zero.